 - A Web page with your Silverlight application is started and running on a Web server.

-To start a coverage run for a Silverlight application
+To start a manual test session for a Silverlight application

 - Do one of the following: